 Pamela and Women Like Pamela

 Kuli Kuli partners with each moringa supplier as a way to uplift entire communities.
-People like Pamela inspire us and affirm the impact that moringa can have on the lives of women worldwide.
+People like Pamela inspire us and affirm the positive impact that moringa can have for women around the world.

 For more, you can watch a short video about Pamela below: